ScottG489/ha-trello/README.md

-# ha-trello-beta
+# ha-trello-ext
-Trello integration for Home Assistant (beta version of core integration).
-Expect this integration to be update more frequently than the core integration, but also may be more unstable.
+Trello integration for Home Assistant.

 ## Features
 - Sensors to track the number of cards in the lists on any Trello board.